Our unique analysis of the bills Vucanovich sponsored and cosponsored provides insight into her position in the House of Representatives.

-From Jan 1983 to Sep 1996, Vucanovich missed 266 of 7,019 roll call votes, which is 3.8%.
-This is worse than the median of 2.7% among the lifetime records of representatives serving in Sep 1996.
+From Jan 1983 to Sep 1996, Vucanovich missed 278 of 7,033 roll call votes, which is 4.0%.
+This is on par with the median of 2.7% among the lifetime records of representatives serving in Sep 1996.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: